 With the proliferation of desktop publishing programs on campus, some departments may choose to format their own publications.

 Communications and Marketing or Printing Services may make modifications to your publication prior to printing to meet acceptable standards of design or readability.

 Desktop publishing programs should be used to design layouts, rather than word processing programs or "cut and paste" procedures.

 You may be asked to provide a diskette for publications prepared on a desktop publishing program for ease in editing of content or format.
 Printing Services has both MS-DOS and Macintosh format, using QuarkXPress and PageMaker 6.0 and PageMaker 6.5 desktop publishing software.
 If your office or department chooses to format its own publication(s), Communications and Marketing recommends that your purchase either PageMaker or QuarkXpress.

-Printing Services is located on the first floor of the Cohodas Administrative Center.
+Printing Services is located in the Services Building.
 Their services include layout and design, typesetting, darkroom work, press work and bindery applications.